 BISLEY TODAY

-We're fortunate to live in a Conservation Area (click through for .pdf) within an Area of Outstanding Natural Beauty - the largest in England - and this is reflected in the traditional stonework which makes up many of our homes and other buildings, and in the rolling, forested hills and flower-strewn valleys nearby.
+We're fortunate to live in a Conservation Area (click through for a .pdf) within an Area of Outstanding Natural Beauty - the largest in England - and this is reflected in the traditional stonework which makes up many of our homes and other buildings, and in the rolling, forested hills and flower-strewn valleys nearby.

 We're regularly named in lists such as ‘Ten Stunning Villages to Visit in the South Cotswolds' and ‘Ten Best Places to Live in the Cotswolds', but we're a bit of a secret and (as the first article says) we're not really on the tourist trail.

 It's a walker's paradise, and a great base for a weekend of rambling or exploring the Cotswolds.
 The Wysis Way, which connects Offa’s Dyke Path at Monmouth to the start of the Thames Path at Kemble, runs through the village, and the Cotswolds Way passes by a few miles away.
-There are innumerable other smaller walks, many of them taking you conveniently close to pubs in some of the many lovely nearby villages.
-(It's also a great place to cycle, though the hills can be punishing.)

-We're fortunate to live in a Conservation Area (click through for .pdf) within an Area of Outstanding Natural Beauty - the largest in England - and this is reflected in the traditional stonework which makes up many of our homes and other buildings, and in the rolling, forested hills and flower-strewn valleys nearby.
+We're fortunate to live in a Conservation Area (click through for a .pdf) within an Area of Outstanding Natural Beauty - the largest in England - and this is reflected in the traditional stonework which makes up many of our homes and other buildings, and in the rolling, forested hills and flower-strewn valleys nearby.

 We're regularly named in lists such as ‘Ten Stunning Villages to Visit in the South Cotswolds' and ‘Ten Best Places to Live in the Cotswolds', but we're a bit of a secret and (as the first article says) we're not really on the tourist trail.

 It's a walker's paradise, and a great base for a weekend of rambling or exploring the Cotswolds.
 The Wysis Way, which connects Offa’s Dyke Path at Monmouth to the start of the Thames Path at Kemble, runs through the village, and the Cotswolds Way passes by a few miles away.
-There are innumerable other smaller walks, many of them taking you conveniently close to pubs in some of the many lovely nearby villages.
-(It's also a great place to cycle, though the hills can be punishing.)

-Bisley is a wonderful place to live and raise a family - there is virtually no crime (other than against fashion), there are lots of clubs and societies in the area, and we have exceptional local schools; one of the best state schools in the country, Pate's, is just up the road in Cheltenham, and there are adjoining boys' and girls' state grammar schools five miles away in Stroud (and others, all catchment-free, elsewhere in Gloucestershire), as well as the popular Thomas Keble Academy two miles away in Eastcombe.
-All regularly send pupils to Oxford, Cambridge, and Britain's other leading universities.
-There are also excellent private schools nearby, Cheltenham College and Cheltenham Ladies' College among them.
+There is virtually no crime (other than against fashion), there are lots of clubs and societies in the area, and we have exceptional local schools; one of the best state schools in the country, Pate's, is just up the road in Cheltenham, and there are adjoining boys' and girls' state grammar schools five miles away in Stroud (and others, all catchment-free, elsewhere in Gloucestershire), as well as the popular and very good Thomas Keble Academy two miles away in Eastcombe, and Deer Park in Cirencester, both of which produce excellent results and are ranked highly by OFSTED.

-We're roughly an hour from Bath, Bristol, and Oxford; Birmingham is 90 minutes away, as is London Paddington via the quick train from Stroud.
+From a commuting point of view, if you're working further afield than Stroud, Ciren, or Cheltenham, we're roughly an hour from Bath, Bristol, and Oxford; Birmingham is 90 minutes away, as is London Paddington via the quick train from Stroud.

 Stroud

-It has lots of quirky independent shops, some reasonable pubs (The Ale House and The Prince Albert are probably the pick), and a renowned Saturday farmers' market (named one of the seven best farmers' markets in the UK by The Times in March 2023:
+The same is true of other nearby villages, but Stroud - our nearest town - is definitely worth thinking of.
+It has lots of quirky independent shops, some good pubs (The Ale House, The Retreat, and The Prince Albert are probably the pick), a pretty good indoor market with a decent butcher and fishmonger and a variety of interesting little stalls, The Shambles, and a renowned Saturday farmers' market (named one of the seven best farmers' markets in the UK by The Times in March 2023:

 There are a couple of huge commons on the hills overlooking the town, a small theatre (The Cotswold Playhouse), a Vue cinema, an annual art trail round the town and surrounding villages, and live music at The Sub Rooms, The Prince Albert and The Goods Shed.